rustyio/super-imap/NOTES.md

 # TODO

-+ Fake out our own version of STI.
-  + Validation.
-  + Connection Fields.

-+ Behavior:
-  + Based on the value of a certain field, we run certain code.
-  +

 + Test the Connection API.
 + Test the User API.
 + Add the code to wire up a user.